 Union Presbyterian Seminary, one of 10 theological schools of the Presbyterian Church (U.S.A.), was founded in 1812 as a theological adjunct of Hampden-Sydney College in central Virginia.
 Since our founding, we have served the church by educating pastors and teachers, missionaries, and scholars for service to Christ and the world.
 The “Union” in our name represents the partnership of the synods of Virginia and North Carolina in behalf of theological education.

 Since 1898, we have been located in Richmond, Virginia.
 In 1997, Union Theological Seminary federated with the Presbyterian School of Christian Education to become Union-PSCE.
 The Presbyterian School of Christian Education had been established in 1914 as the Assembly’s Training School for Lay Workers.
 Its name was changed to the Presbyterian School of Christian Education in 1959.
-In 2014, we celebrated the centennial of ATS and PSCE.
+In July 2010, Union-PSCE changed its name to Union Presbyterian Seminary to reflect a collective vision for the future and to signify the new creation that God is forming out of this historic seminary.

 In 2002, at the invitation of four presbyteries in North Carolina and one in South Carolina, Union Presbyterian Seminary began holding classes at the new seminary extension on the campus of Queens University.
 In 2012, classes moved to a state-of-the-art facility on the campus of Sharon Presbyterian Church.
 Our Charlotte campus provides students with a unique learning opportunity born out of the vision of faith communities in North and South Carolina.
 These Presbyterian leaders, both clergy and lay people, discerned a need for a local seminary to provide for education of future pastors and educators in the church.
 Their vision was to enable non-traditional students with a call to ministry to pursue this theological training without having to relocate to a traditional residential seminary.